flexiondotorg/MKV-to-M2TS/README.txt

  - The PS3 can't play DTS audio streams in M2TS containers, therefore DTS audio is transcoded to AC3.
+ - Audio and subtitle language names are not preserved, everything is 'und'

 Source Code